-Physical Therapy in Vero Beach, FL to Alleviate Pain and Achieve Maximum Potential through Function and Movement
+Physical Therapy in Vero Beach, FL

 Physical Therapy Assists Athletes in Getting Back to their Active Lifestyle

 Athletes understand the demands of participating in their given sport.
 Putting their bodies through rigorous activities day after day can result in painful sprains, strains, tears and overuse injuries.
 The main reasons athletes suffer sports injuries include over-training, repetitive motions, failure to warm up properly, forceful impacts and not allowing old injuries to heal properly.
 These injuries can happen in countless ways depending on what activity or sport is being performed.
 It is important to take precautionary measures when it comes to physical therapy rehabilitation.
-Seeing Dr. Hess can help athletes heal faster after suffering a sports injury and can prevent such future injuries.
+Seeing a physical therapist can help athletes heal faster after suffering a sports injury and can prevent such future injuries.

 Physical Therapy Helps Improve Flexibility and Balance